lolski/grakn-twitter-example/README.md

 Now let's begin crafting the query.
 For this tutorial, let's create a `match` query where we retrieve both the `user` and `tweet`.

-We will bind them into `var`s which will be named... `user` and `tweet`, respectively.
+We will bind them into `var`s which will be named `user` and `tweet`, respectively.
 Notice how we deliberately assign the `var`s  identical names as the respective entity types.
 This is not a necessity and in practice, you are free to name them anything you want.

 Also, pay attention to how we also supply the `user-tweet-relation` relation as part of the condition.